jupyter-server/pycrdt-websocket/README.md

 The following diagram illustrates a typical architecture.
 The goal is to share a document among several clients.

-Each client has an instance of a [YDoc](https://ypy.readthedocs.io/en/latest/autoapi/y_py/index.html#y_py.YDoc), representing their view of a document.
+Each client has an instance of a `Doc`, representing their view of a document.
 A shared document also lives in a [room](./reference/Room.md) on the server side.
 Conceptually, a room can be seen as the place where clients collaborate on a document.
 The WebSocket to which a client connects points to the corresponding room through the endpoint path.
 In the example below, clients A and B connect to a WebSocket at path `room-1`, and thus both clients find themselves in a room called `room-1`.
-All the `YDoc` synchronization logic is taken care of by the [WebsocketProvider](./reference/WebSocket_provider.md).
+All the `Doc` synchronization logic is taken care of by the [WebsocketProvider](./reference/WebSocket_provider.md).

 Each update to a shared document can be persisted to disk using a [store](./reference/Store.md), which can be a file or a database.
 ```mermaid